 Often we get clients who tell us ‘Oh, we already have keyword research’, and send us this huge Excel file with every keyword on earth which has a mention of their services.
 This is not keyword research.

 Keyword research is not about downloading keywords from SEMRush.
-It is a long process which includes an in-depth understanding of what your company does, what markets and locations you are targeting, who is your ideal customer and why, what industries your customers are likely to be from, what services you offer (and this is EXTREMELY important as we have come to understand).
+It is a long process which includes an in-depth understanding of what your company does, what markets, locations and countries you are targeting, who is your ideal customer and why, what industries your customers are likely to be from, what services you offer (and this is EXTREMELY important as we have come to understand).
 All this is achieved with in-depth discussion, competitor analysis, and of course, lots and lots of research.

 Then once you have all this information in place it is time to start ‘keyword clustering’.
 Each page, even when it talks about the same product/service, should target a specific ‘cluster of keywords’ or cluster of customers.